auddin3/tic-tac-toe/README.md

 tic-tac-toe/
 │
 ├── index.html         # The main HTML file
-├── style.css          # Styles for the game board and layout └── script.js          # JavaScript logic for game functionality
+├── styles             # Styles for the game board and layout └── scripts            # JavaScript logic for game functionality
 ```

 - **index.html**: Contains the structure of the game board and interface.